 Women don’t ask, and as a direct result they get less.
 Exponentially less.

-Why do we fail to ask?
+Why don’t we ask?

 Because we have this little voice inside of us, clucking and frowning.
 We need to ignore that voice because it’s not even OUR voice!